formewp/forme-codegen/spec.md

 - Library will work globally even though not installed globally ✅
 - Library could be installed globally and `make` should work from within any relevant theme or plugin folder ✅
 - `ketch` should only work from within any relevant base install ✅
+- `base` should only work from within any relevant base install (except for `base new`) ✅
-- `bump` should only work from within a relevant theme or plugin folder
+- `bump` should only work from within a relevant theme or plugin folder ✅

 ```bash
 # Just install it globally